GregoryKogan/scrc/README.md

 1. **Kafka consumer** reads script submissions that contain the source code, requested language, optional resource limits, and test cases.
 2. **Runtime registry** selects the appropriate language module and prepares the submission.
-For compiled languages (e.g. Go) this includes a build step; for interpreted languages (e.g. Python) it produces a ready-to-run container invocation.
+For compiled languages (e.g. Go, C) this includes a build step; for interpreted languages (e.g. Python) it produces a ready-to-run container invocation.
 3. **Docker runtime** executes the program inside an ephemeral container,